 Where do you find fiber?

-There are two forms of fiber or roughage –
+There are two forms of fiber –

 Soluble Fibers – Soluble fibers mostly come from plant cell walls like apple and pear pectins (yep, the same stuff that gives jelly its texture), gums, aloe, mucilages and algals.
 They dissolve in water in the intestinal tract.
 This process helps to delay transit time through the GI tract and regulates your blood sugar by slowing absorption of glucose and lowers cholesterol.

 Insoluble Fiber – Insoluble fiber, like bran, is “scratchy” plant matter that adds bulk to increases fecal weight to produce bowel movements, slows starch and glucose absorption.
+You may have seen these forms of fiber called ‘roughage’ in old text and cook books.
+Roughage acts like a nature loofa or scrubby, gently cleaning out your intestines while the soluable fibers then moisten and nourish the colon lining.

 Asian (Chinese) medicine’s perspective on fiber

 Classical Asian food energetics and nutrition view foods very differently than Western nutrition.
-Where Western nutrition looks for the part of the food that creates a certain result, Eastern nutrition looks at the energetic functionality of the food as a whole.
+Where Western nutrition looks for the part of the food that creates a certain result, Asian nutrition looks at the energetic functionality of the food as a whole.
 Does it heat?
 Does it cool the body?
 Does it dry?
 Does it moisten?
-To treat with Asian medicine and Eastern nutrition, we look at each individual client’s pattern based on Asian medicine assessment.
+To treat with Asian medicine and nutrition, we look at each individual client’s pattern based on Asian medicine assessment.
 For example, five clients may come in the with same complaint of constipation, but they will likely leave with different assessments and recommendations.
 One may need more Yin and moistening foods to move the bowels.
 One may have Colon Qi deficiency, another might have heat in the Colon, or Liver Qi patterns that are causing the problems.
 Aloe, which can be beneficial in treating constipation, may be perfect for the client with heat in the Colon but too cold and harsh for a client with Yang deficiency.
-The focus of the Asian medicine is to find the root of the cause of the pattern while treating the symptom and that means we need to look at each individual.
+The focus of Asian medicine is to find the root cause of the pattern while treating the symptom and that means we need to look at each individual.

 How much fiber do you need a day?